deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 The Aave-v3 Ethereum mainnet protocol, and specifically the _Prime_ instance achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
 It thus ranks **Stage 0**.

-The project mitigates the Exit Window risk by having a Governance Guardian that suffices the Security Council setup.

-The protocol could reach **Stage 1** by implementing fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).
+The protocol could reach **Stage 1** by; 1) adopting the security council requirements for the [Emergency Admin](#security-council) multisig account and 2) implementing fallback mechanism around the Chainlink oracle (or Chainlink adopting a _Security Council_ setup for its own multisig account).

-The project additionally could advance to **Stage 2** if the on-chain governance (DAO) used a 30-day exit window instead of only 7 days.
+The project additionally could advance to **Stage 2** if all critical permissions were assigned to Aave Governance and protected with a 30-day _Exit Window_.

 # Protocol Analysis